Doris-M/pandas-challenge/README.md

       -% Passing Reading (The percentage of students that passed reading.)
       -% Overall Passing (The percentage of students that passed math and reading.)

-#####Top Performing Schools (By % Overall Passing) - Create a table that highlights the top 5 performing schools based on % Overall Passing.
+##### Top Performing Schools (By % Overall Passing) - Create a table that highlights the top 5 performing schools based on % Overall Passing.
 Include:
       -School Name
       -School Type
       -Total Students
       -Total School Budget
       -Per Student Budget
       -Average Math Score
       -Average Reading Score
       -% Passing Math (The percentage of students that passed math.)
       -% Passing Reading (The percentage of students that passed reading.)
       -% Overall Passing (The percentage of students that passed math and reading.)

-##### Bottom Performing Schools (By % Overall Passing)- Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
+##### Bottom Performing Schools (By % Overall Passing)
+      - Create a table that highlights the bottom 5 performing schools based on % Overall Passing.

-##### Math Scores by Grade** - Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+##### Math Scores by Grade**
+      - Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-##### Reading Scores by Grade - Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+##### Reading Scores by Grade
+      - Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ##### Scores by School Spending - Create a table that breaks down school performances based on average Spending Ranges (Per Student).
        -Average Math Score